samaepark/tlsforensics/README.md

-# AI-assisted TLS Key Material Detection from Memory
+# TLS Forensics: AI-assisted TLS Key Material Detection from Memory

 This project implements a memory forensics tool to identify TLS key material using machine learning.